 In 2020, we finalised the design of a Group Performance Management System for all office workers to be launched within the Group by the end of 2020.
 This will enable us to monitor and align employees' objectives, skills, competencies and development plans with our Group strategic objectives.
 The design was driven by the intention to develop a new way of looking at performance evaluation not only as a tool for aligning people with business strategy but also as a process that can stimulate constant development of organisational and people skills as well as competencies.
 In 2020, the performance feedback activity has been delayed by the COVID-19.
 Staff and managers have been regularly away work from home and close contact with colleagues were discouraged.
 For this reason, the percentage of employees that received regular performance is slightly decrease for manager, white collar and blue collar.

-Employees who receive 2020 2019 2018 regular performance reviews Men Women Total Men Women Total Men Women Total Executives 92% 100% 93% 92% 75% 91% 91% 67% 89% Manager 61% 61% 61% 79% 71% 78% 98% 92% 97% White collars 79% 73% 77% 82% 77% 80% 60% 63% 61% Blue collars 43% 93% 44% 47% 90% 48% 45% 88% 46%
+Employees who receive regular 2020 2019 2018 performance reviews Men Women Total Men Women Total Men Women Total Executives 92% 100% 93% 92% 75% 91% 91% 67% 89% Manager 61% 61% 61% 79% 71% 78% 98% 92% 97% White collars 79% 73% 77% 82% 77% 80% 60% 63% 61% Blue collars 43% 93% 44% 47% 90% 48% 45% 88% 46% mitigating the implications, such as postponing or suspending relevant training programs and initiatives.

-Cementir Academy

-As the Covid-19 pandemic spread across the globe, the company implemented a contingency plan aimed at mitigating the implications, such as postponing or suspending relevant training programs and initiatives.
 Despite this, the Cementir Academy continued its extended mission to support Cementir strategy and business results, to develop current and future global leaders, to accelerate Group transformation and to foster diversity and inclusion across the Group.